danjperron/StairPersonDetector/README.md

   It uses an I.R. distance indicator check https://github.com/danjperron/VL53L0X_pico<br>
   folder pico_escalier.
 This is the current version using the VL53L0 sensor to turn Light ON/OFF via MQTT<br>
   <a href="https://youtu.be/ci57-oai_Nk"> you tube video (in french)</a><br>

 - Third and last trial !
 Return back to mpu6050 and MQTT<br>
   Fix a bug in sampling rate and since this is only for the night walking around the stair is not an issue.<br>
   Two Threshold.
 The FFT peak threshold and the peak threshold  before FFT<br>
   Folder mpu6050_mqtt<br>

   The output data unit are now 1g = 10000.
 This was the best way to incorporate the +/- 2G input 16bits for the UDP.
   I Also add the NTP request for the date
   This is the mqtt command.<br>

+  N.B. add-on Enable/Disable some frequency from the FFT index on Max Peak calculation.

     <blockquote>/cmnd/escalier/delay -> delay to let the light ON.<br>
     /cmnd/escalier/threshold     -> minimum FFT peak detection to trigger the light.<br>
     /cmnd/escalier/peakthreshold -> minimum FFT peak detection to trigger the light.<br>